 Requirements for the M.A. and Ph.D. degrees in this handbook are those specific to the Archaeology Interdepartmental Graduate Program.
-In addition to these requirements, students admitted to the Archaeology Program are responsible for complying with all regulations enumerated in the UCLA General Catalog and UCLA.
+In addition to these requirements, students admitted to the Archaeology Program are responsible for complying with all regulations enumerated in the UCLA General Catalog and Standards and Procedures for Graduates Study at UCLA.
 Archaeology Program degree requirements change periodically, but you may assume that the requirements in force for the academic year you began your course of study are the set of requirements to be satisfied.
 Procedural changes occur only with the approval of the Archaeology Program Core Faculty and the Archaeology Program Chair.